I've been teaching in China now for nearly five years.

 Never discuss politics in your classroom in China (pictured: Chinese President Xi Jinping).

-One way to make friends in China is to invite friends out (and pick up the tab).
+One way to make friends in China is to invite people out (and pick up the tab).

 One of my former colleagues liked to take a female friend with him on trips.
 He got some company and she got a free, all-expenses-paid holiday.

-Don't come to China if you're tight with money, says Teacher Kim.
+Don't come to China if you're tight with money.

 As a man, if you want to have an active social life and perhaps find a girlfriend in China, you need to be willing to splash some cash.